-This course continues the in-depth examination of American and New Jersey History.
+The US History II Honors course is tailored for high-achieving students - covering additional topics and some topics in greater depth than US History I. This course continues the in-depth examination of American and New Jersey History.
 Students will acquire the ability to evaluate the political, social and cultural events that have shaped our nation since the 19th century.
-They will analyze the causes and determine the effects of significant events which gave birth to the United States we know today.
+Students will analyze the causes and determine the effects of significant events which gave birth to the United States we know today.
 Students will refine their analytical skills through extensive readings beyond the textbook and through independent research projects.
 They will gain the ability to evaluate and analyze primary sources for historic accuracy.
-Students will be expected to complete weekly essays and writing assignments along with participating in class discussions and group assignments.
 Students should be motivated and independent learners.
-College Accelerated Program (CAP) credit is available.